Skip to main content

 Navigate to the example worker and deploy:

-cd examples/example-worker
+cd examples/hello-world

 together beta jig deploy